hack-technicolor/hack-technicolor/docs/Resources.md

 ## IPv6 issues

-IPv6 is very problematic in most "TCH" Wrt builds (Homeware).
-The old OpenWRT version used by Technicolor to build Homeware (Chaos Calmer) has broken IPv6 Support.
+IPv6 is problematic in older Homeware builds since Chaos Calmer had broken IPv6 Support.
 It also depends on the ISP's configuration.
 [See more.](https://github.com/Ansuel/tch-nginx-gui/issues/114)

 ## BusyBox (ash)